The world’s most famous carbon dioxide absorber

 The “spaceship” actually consisted of three parts.
 These parts will be briefly explained to you so that you will later better understand the drama that took place in this mission.

 Let us begin with the “command module “.
-This is a rather cramped compartment (shown in green below) in which the three astronauts mostly travelled in.
+This is a rather cramped compartment (shown in green below) in which the three astronauts mostly travelled inside.

 components